TechExplorer-AK/Exploratory-Data-Analysis-Of-Automobile-Data/README.md

 # EDA_Projects
-# Automobile Exploratory Analysis Project
+# EDA Automobile Data Analysis Project
 For this project we will analyze the Automobile dataset.
 The dataset contains the following fields:

 * symboling: Represents the insurance risk rating of the car (-3 to +3).